Misspecification and Unreliable Interpretations in Psychology and Social Science: Part 2: Causal/Structural Misspecification

 In the previous section we showed how a simple multiple regression can be used to recover meaningful, causal parameter estimates, so long as the true causal structure of the data corresponds with the implicit causal structure implied by the multiple regression.
-However, the implicit causal structure of a linear regression is extremely restrictive and, when modeling real-world data, it is likely to be misspecified.
-In this section we demonstrate what happens when such misspecification occurs.
+There do exist other specific cases when a multiple linear regression can recover meaningful estimates, even when the true structure is more complex.
+Such cases arise when, for instance, the adjustment set (also referred to as the set of control variables) required to estimate a target quantity matches that reflected in the regression.
+However, the implicit causal structure of a linear regression is quite restrictive and, when modeling real-world data, it is likely to be \textit{both} functionally and structurally misspecified.
+In this section we demonstrate what happens when structural misspecification occurs.

 Let us see what happens when we follow the same procedure to try to estimate some parameters for another simple data generating process which follows the example in Figure \ref{fig:simple}(b).
-We assume the following data generating structural equations (adapted from \citealt{Peters2017}):
+We assume the following data generating structural equations (adapted from \cite{Peters2017}):

 For these equations we have simplified the notation to make things clearer: $\mathbf{U}_k \sim \mathcal{N}(0,1)$.
 The structural process is still linear and the additive noise is Gaussian, so we do not yet need to worry about utilizing flexible function approximation techniques (such as those discussed in Part 1).

-It is worth studying these equations to understand their implications.
-Note that, for instance, $\mathbf{x}_3$ is only determined by $\mathbf{x}_2$, as well as its own exogeneous noise $\mathbf{U}_3$.
+Note that $\mathbf{x}_3$ is only determined by $\mathbf{x}_2$, as well as its own exogeneous noise $\mathbf{U}_3$.
 This means that, if we perform surgery on these equations by, for example, setting $\mathbf{x}_3$ to a different value or distribution, we have cut off its dependence to its parent.
 Such graph surgery enables us to explore a range of causal queries such as interventions and counterfactuals, and is formalized by Pearl's \textit{do}-calculus \citep{Pearl2009}.